cosmos/cosmos-sdk/docs/spec/README.md

 # Specifications

 This directory contains specifications for the modules of the Cosmos SDK as well as Interchain Standards (ICS) and other specifications..

-SDK applications hold thri state in a Merkle store.
+SDK applications hold this state in a Merkle store.
 Updates to the store may be made during transactions and at the beginning and end of every block.